37 Steady Level-Flight Operations

 For Further Thought or Discussion

-• Consider the addition of a term to the drag polar to account for the onset of wave drag.
+• Consider adding a term to the drag polar to account for the onset of wave drag.
 How will this change the thrust required curve?

-• If the aerodynamics characteristics of an airplane are available only in table format (i.e., tables of lift and drag), think about how these results can be incorporated into an analysis to find the aircraft’s performance characteristics.
+• If an airplane’s aerodynamic characteristics are available only in table format (e.g., tables of lift and drag), consider how these results can be incorporated into the analysis to determine the aircraft’s performance characteristics.

 • Under what conditions might the minimum level flight airspeed of an airplane be higher than its stall speed?